 5. The amount of feedback

 Don’t try to fix everything you see.
-We all strive for students to have a perfect achievement on all learning goals.
+We all strive for students to have perfect achievement on all learning goals.
 It’s a process: one step at a time.

-Feedback that makes a real difference is a usable amount of information that correlates with something students already know.
+The feedback that makes a real difference is a usable amount of information that correlates with something students already know.
 It should take the students from that point to the next level.

 Deciding on the right amount of feedback to give depends on the following:

 - The topic in general and your learning target(s).
 Are any particular assignments coming up that would make it wiser to emphasize one point over another?
 What else should they know?

 - Learning progressions for those topics or targets.
 On which aspects of the learning target has the student done good work?
 Which aspects of the learning target would the student benefit from improving upon next?

 - Your individual students.
 For some students, getting clarity and improvement on one point can be good enough, whereas others can handle more.
 Is there something that you and the student have a history about?
 For example, if you and the student have been working hard on spelling, maybe a comment about a typing mistake would be right on target.
 If not, that feedback may not be as useful as some of the other things you could say.

 Here are a few do’s and don’ts when it comes to giving feedback.
 These awesome tips are from Susan M. Brookhart.
 You can read more about it in her book: “How to give effective feedback to your students.”

 |Select a few main points about a paper for comment.
 Nothing more.||Return a student’s paper with every error edited.|